TrellixVulnTeam/swahilipython_SCMU/Doc/library/unittest.mock.rst

     >>> @patch('__main__.SomeClass')
     ... def function(normal_argument, mock_class):
-    ...     print(mock_class is SomeClass)
+    ...     print(mock_kundi is SomeClass)
     ...
     >>> function(None)
     True

-Patching a class replaces the class with a :class:`MagicMock` *instance*.
-If the class is instantiated in the code under test then it will be the :attr:`~Mock.return_value` of the mock that will be used.
+Patching a kundi replaces the kundi with a :class:`MagicMock` *instance*.
+If the kundi is instantiated in the code under test then it will be the :attr:`~Mock.return_value` of the mock that will be used.

-If the class is instantiated multiple times you could use :attr:`~Mock.side_effect` to return a new mock each time.
+If the kundi is instantiated multiple times you could use :attr:`~Mock.side_effect` to return a new mock each time.
 Alternatively you can set the *return_value* to be anything you want.

 To configure return values on methods of *instances* on the patched class you must do this on the :attr:`return_value`.
 For example::

-    >>> class Class:
+    >>> kundi Class:
     ...     def method(self):
     ...         pass
     ...